HajimeKawahara/exojax/documents/tutorials/forward_modeling.rst

     dtau=dtaum+dtaucH2H2

-you can plot a contribution function using exojax.plot.atmplot
+We can plot a contribution function using exojax.plot.atmplot as

 .. code:: ipython3